mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 Thi pushed him onto the ground, held his chest firmly under hae foot, and raised hae dagger to strike.

-"I gave you a tree," thi said.
-"And you burned the forest.
+"I gave you a tree, and you burned the forest.
 Tonight you will burn with us."

 The sound of two feet rustling the forest floor interrupted hae.
 Thi looked aside, and put hae dagger away, immediately forgetting about Kipnu.